loonwerks/INSPECTA-models/isolette/system-properties.md

 # Concepts / Examples for System Testing and Runtime Monitoring of HAMR-generated Systems

-This file provides background and guidance for investigating system testing and runtime monitoring for HAMR-generated systems.
+This file provides background and guidance for investigating system property specification, system testing and runtime monitoring for HAMR-generated systems.
 HAMR-generated systems align with the AADL model of computation, in which system steps are associated, in part, with thread dispatch initiation and completion.
 This means the system states observable to the system testing and run-time monitoring should focus the state visible at the thread dispatch steps mentioned above.

 For example, here is a quote from the NASA FM 2024 paper on HAMR system testing, "The framework also provides support for making observa- tions about a portion of the system’s state.
 The engineer can declare different observations, where an observation specification includes a named set of ports whose queues/values are to be acquired in a “snapshot”.
 A common example is the set of all output ports for a particular subsystem.
 For each such decla- ration, HAMR generates infrastructure for representing a vector of port values along with infrastructure for acquiring an observation vector."